Blow away the cobwebs and shake up your usual stodgy vacation with our pick of the best outdoor adventures in Europe to add to your bucket list.

 Go tobogganing at Big Pintenfritz in Switzerland

-For the ultimate white-knuckle ride of your life, nothing beats hopping on the longest toboggan run in Europe, Big Pintenfritz.
+For the ultimate white-knuckle outdoor adventure in Europe, nothing beats hopping on the longest toboggan run in Europe, Big Pintenfritz.
 Located in the Jungfrau Region in Switzerland, this high-speed 15km-long toboggan runs from Faulhorn mountain (2,681m) via Bussalp, down to Grindelwald village.
 Thrill-seekers will have the chance to soak up the stunning panoramic view of the Swiss Alps at the starting point; before hurtling towards the finish line and enjoying a tasty fondue – and a stiff drink to reward their bravery!

 Fly in a hot-air balloon over Cappadocia, Turkey